 Step 4 –

-Now, you’ll configure the management IP address through the Bridge Virtual Interface (BVI): Now the firewall is ready to be used on transparent mode.
+Now, you’ll configure the management IP address through the Bridge Virtual Interface (BVI):

 Related – Cisco ASA Firewall Interview Questions